top of page

 Belgium

 A nation of many cultures at a crossroads.
 The great news here is that you will get along just fine speaking Dutch or French, even German.
-But, thank goodness for me, English is widely understood also.
+But, luckily for Brits and Americans, English is widely understood, also.
 Being at the center of Northern Europe explains why it is the home of NATO and the EU.

 Brussels